AniketGupta25/hard-hat-care/README.md

 ### How does it work:question:

 Hard Hat Care uses a model that computes a mental health score based on the following inputs:
-1. Date of Joining
+1. Date of Joining (YYYY-MM-DD)
-2. Gender
+2. Gender (Male or Female)
-3. Designation (Seniority)
+3. Designation aka Seniority ([0.0, 5.0] higher value is higher designation)
-4. Resource Allocation
+4. Resource Allocation ([1.0, 10.0] higher means more resource allocation)
-5. Mental Fatigue Score
+5. Mental Fatigue Score ([0.0, 10.0] with 10.0 being highest fatigue level)

 Clients must upload a CSV file containing this data.
 This score is used to flag employees.